 The only change is that in the beginning each player performs a Warrior's Vow (= to fight until death) by dropping one hand card face up as the first armor card leaving each with 5 hand cards.
 Traditionally each player puts their chosen card face down, and all reveal them simultaneously.

 - This variation skips the corteous beginning part of the game and jumps right into action - making the game shorter but more dynamic.

-The players are not allowed to attack with a high card (J, Q, K of any suit) on their first attacking turn.
+The players are not allowed to attack with a card of the Strong Suit nor with a high card (J, Q, K of any suit) on their first attacking turn.
 (So this only affects the beginning.)

-- If unable to attack low (A - 10), the player should play a random card as his/her first attack.
+- If unable to do so, the player should play a random card as his/her first attack.

 - This variation is usually used with Warrior's Vow because it makes the beginning shorter while this makes it a bit softer.

 This variation simulates distance by allowing the furthest knights in the cycle (3rd and 4th) to potentially dodge the blow:

 - DODGING: The attack is dodged by playing the same number as another blocking card - so any card except the ones that lead to damage.

 - For example, the attacker plays a black 4 and the next player blocks by a black 7, the 3rd player can now parry with 4 or dodge with 7.
 If the 3rd player also blocks, say with a black 8, then the 4th player has 3 numbers for escaping the blow: 4, 7 and 8.